 Officers of the City.

 The officers of the City shall be elected or appointed.
 Elected officers include the Mayor, Common Council Members and City Judge.
-Appointed officers include the City Manager, the City Prosecutor, Half-Time City Judge, City Health Officer, Director of Finance, City Clerk, Assessor, Director of Municipal Facilities and Operations, City Attorney, and all Deputy Clerks and Deputy Directors of Finance.
-(Should fire and police chiefs be included here, or are these included in municipal code?
-Are there pother dept heads to include?)
+Appointed officers include the City Manager, the City Prosecutor, Half-Time City Judge, City Health Officer, Direcor of Finance, City Clerk, Assessor, City Engineer, City Attorney, and all Deputy Clerks and Deputy Directors of Finance.

 B. Officers on Boards and Commissions.